upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 1. Run **dry run (3)** first.
 Confirm the gestures you want are detected cleanly.
 2. `Ctrl+C`, then start **tap (1)** or **hold (2)**.
-3. **Click on the game window** so it has keyboard focus — keystrokes go to whatever window is focused, not to the terminal.
+3. **Click on the game window** so it has keyboard focus- keystrokes go to whatever window is focused, not to the terminal.
 4. Play. `Ctrl+C` in the terminal (or Alt-Tab back to it) to stop.